 - 5.37 Further outdoor recreational land is needed to expand current facilities.
-Currently, sport and recreation provision in the Neighbourhood Plan area is catered for on the multi-purpose Plovers Rise site. - 5.38 Current facilities at Ployers Rise include: - 2 football pitches - 1 cricket pitch - 3 tennis courts - netball court marked out on one of the tennis courts
+Currently, sport and recreation provision in the Neighbourhood Plan area is catered for on the multi-purpose Plovers Rise site. - 5.38 Current facilities at Plovers Rise include: - 2 football pitches - 1 cricket pitch - 3 tennis courts - netball court marked out on one of the tennis courts - rounders pitches across part of a football pitch.

-- rounders pitches across part of a football pitch. - 5.39 These different sports compete to use the limited pitch space.
+- 5.39 These different sports compete to use the limited pitch space.
 This problem becomes particularly acute when the seasons of different sports overlap.
 There is no land available at Plovers rise to expand pitch provision to overcome such problems and better meet existing needs.
-Existing needs will only increase as the population of the parish expands. - 5.40 Proposals to expand or enhance existing provision to meet the following requirements will be encouraged: - more football pitches of varying size - 2nd cricket ground - All weather cricket pitch - Indoor tennis courts - Permanent rounders pitch - Running/cycling track - Skateboarding park - Bowling green - A Multi Use Games Arena with changing rooms and storage to enable: badminton, indoor tennis, netball, volleyball, handball, 6-a-side junior football, basketball, blind football and roller sports. - 5.41 The above information was taken from the results of the public questionnaire undertaken in June 2014 and a review undertaken by Kempsey Sports Association.
-The conclusions from this review are in line with those reached in the Malvern Hills District Playing Pitch Assessment Report 2015, this identified future shortages in provision for football and cricket. - 5.42 This need will only expand further as the population of the parish grows.
-Policy SWDP37 Built Community Facilities of the SWDP supports the provision of new community facilities particularly where the proposals have resulted from neighbourhood planning. - 5.43 As Figure B shows in Site Appraisal that accompanies this plan (available at www.kempseyhub.co.uk), there is no room for further expansion at Plovers Rise to accommodate new facilities.
-The site is also effectively landlocked: the adjacent landowner indicating that his site is not available. - 5.44 The area identified for future community, recreation and sport provision is outside the settlement boundary, to the west of Old Road South and north of Pixham Ferry Lane (K10Bi).
-This area is level and well-drained.
-Access to the recreation land would be by Pixham Ferry Lane, highways issues, including safety would be addressed by Worcestershire County Council.
-Provision will be made for both pedestrians and improved drainage.
+Existing needs will only increase as the population of the parish expands.

+- 5.40 Proposals to expand or enhance existing provision to meet the following requirements will be encouraged:

+- more football pitches of varying size

+- 2nd cricket ground

+- All weather cricket pitch

+- Indoor tennis courts

+- Permanent rounders pitch

+- Running/cycling track

+- Skateboarding park

+- Bowling green

+- A Multi Use Games Arena with changing rooms and storage to enable: badminton, indoor tennis, netball, volleyball, handball, 6-a-side junior football, basketball, blind football and roller sports.

+- 5.41 The above information was taken from the results of the public questionnaire undertaken in June 2014 and a review undertaken by Kempsey Sports Association.
+The conclusions from this review are in line with those reached in the Malvern Hills District Playing Pitch Assessment Report 2015, this identified future shortages in provision for football and cricket.

+- 5.42 This need will only expand further as the population of the parish grows.
+Policy SWDP37 Built Community Facilities of the SWDP supports the provision of new community facilities particularly where the proposals have resulted from neighbourhood planning.

+- 5.43 As Figure B shows in Site Appraisal that accompanies this plan (available at www.kempseyhub.co.uk), there is no room for further expansion at Plovers Rise to accommodate new facilities.
+The site is also effectively landlocked: the adjacent landowner indicating that his site is not available.

+- 5.44 The area identified for future community, recreation and sport provision is outside the settlement boundary, to the west of Old Road South and north of Pixham Ferry Lane (K10Bi).
+Access to the recreation land will be from Pixham Ferry Lane.
+Detailed discussions are taking place with Worcestershire County Council to address highway safety and passing bay issues.
+The scheme will be expected to take account of the need for safe pedestrian routes to new recreation area and to ensure satisfactory drainage.